Prevent a Slow Down in Operations with a Material That Can Stand the Test of Time

 Pipelines protected by casing also use spacers to separate and isolate the carrier pipeline from the casing.
 Note: “Casing,” in this case, should not be confused with the “casing” pipe cemented in place to stabilize the wellbore during well construction.

 How Spacers Work

-Pipes maybe made of steel, concrete, PVC, polyethylene or plastic.
-Pipe spacers can be formed from various types of rubber and plastics, including polyurethane, polyethylene, PVC, carbon steel and stainless steel.
-Along with the product the pipe carries and the environment surrounding the pipeline the pipe’s material will determine what kind of spacers is appropriate.
+Pipes maybe made of steel, concrete, PVC, polyethylene, or plastic.
+Pipe spacers can be formed from various types of rubber and plastics, including polyurethane, polyethylene, PVC, carbon steel, and stainless steel.
+Along with the product the pipe carries and the environment surrounding the pipeline, the pipe’s material will determine what kind of spacers are appropriate.

 Polyurethane pipe spacers can be easily formed to your precise specifications because they are castable.
 Complicated design and engineering are usually required to adjust metallic pipe spacers, while urethane-based materials are easily formed into exact dimensions from simple silicone molds.

 Over and above giving you long-term protection against corrosion, polyurethane pipe spacers also provide electrical insulation.
 Currents can travel through the carrier pipe and casing into the ground, but our urethane spacers act as buffers to diffuse hazardous electricity before it comes in contact with the piping.

 Old-school pipeline workers will remember skids, straps, and saddles.
 These were primarily wooden planks fastened around the pipe.
 They are hard to secure to the pipeline, are resistant to sliding, and are often damaged before installation is complete.